openhab/openhab-js/README.md

 #### `item.history`
 Calling `item.history` returns a ItemHistory object with the following functions:

-Note `serviceId` is optional, if omitted, the default persistance service will be used.

 * ItemHistory : <code>object</code>
     * .averageSince(timestamp, serviceId) ⇒ <code>Number</code>
     * .changedSince(timestamp, serviceId) ⇒ <code>Number</code>